 When wisdom teeth become impacted and cause infection or pain, they often need to be pulled.
-Trust experienced cosmetic and general dentist Lynn Griebahn, DDS, at Main Family Dental Care in Davenport, Iowa, with wisdom teeth extraction.
+Trust experienced cosmetic and general dentist Lynn Griebahn, DDS, at Main Family Dental Care in Davenport, Iowa, and Quad Cities, Iowa, with wisdom teeth extraction.
 Dr. Griebahn goes to great lengths to make sure each step, from planning oral surgery to the procedure itself and the post-operative recovery, is smooth and straightforward.
 To learn more, call Main Family Dental care today or book a wisdom tooth extraction consultation online today.

 Wisdom teeth, or “third molars”, are pairs of teeth that come in behind your second molars on either side of your mouth, well after the rest of your p90ermanent teeth have come in.
 You typically notice your wisdom teeth coming in during your young adult years, between the ages of 17 and 25.

 Since they come in once the rest of your adult teeth are already in place, there often isn’t enough room for them.
 That’s why wisdom teeth are known for causing spacing issues and creating a host of oral health problems.
 In many cases, they need to be extracted.

 Wisdom teeth can cause crowding or come in at an odd angle, which may lead to health problems and painful symptoms.
 Their overcrowding can create new pockets where bacteria from the food you eat can accumulate.
 It can then make flossing more difficult and allow plaque to build up.

 Also, wisdom teeth that have become impacted and push up against bone and surrounding teeth can cause facial and jaw pain or swelling, not to mention infection.
 The longer you let the problem persist, the more damage wisdom teeth can cause to neighboring teeth and their roots.